Coders-HQ/Admin/README.md

 The CodersHQ Interface project aims to build a Web-User Interface to work with the backend of the project.
 This will be used to perform various tasks.</p>

 <h3 id="adminpage">:man_technologist: Admin Page</h3>
 <p>The Admin Page is a web interface that is designed to manage the entire CodersHQ Ecosystem.
-This includes user management, event management and CodersHQ Bounties.
+For now, this includes user management, event management and CodersHQ Bounties.
 Here are some of the functionalities that the Admin Page will offer:
   <ol>
     <li>Logging in</li>
     <li>Look at the users</li>